AmpersandTarski/Ampersand/commands.md

           single rule in your Ampersand-script.

 * Changed into commands (in `this style` the new command is given)
+  * With no specific output requested, you could run ampersand in the past as well.
+          With the introduction of the commands, a command has become mandatory.
+          For this reason, we introduced the command `check`, which will assess the given script.
   * ***--daemon[=configfile]*** `daemon --daemonconfig=CONFIGFILE`
           Run ampersand as daemon, for use by the vscode ampersand-language-extention.
 An optional parameter may be